This post may contain affiliate links. Please read our disclosure policy.

 The main issue is that coconut oil is 90% saturated fat, higher than butter and margarine, which also means that it is very high in calories; 117 calories per tablespoon to be exact.
 With all of the nutritional properties and versatility coconut oil has as an ingredient, it is a great oil to add to your diet; you just need to be aware of the calorie density before you start adding it to every meal.

 Also, with coconut oil becoming more and more popular in recent years, techniques of processing and manufacturing are becoming more efficient in using more chemicals and processing methods in order to reduce the cost.
 This means you can find and buy coconut oil that is a fraction of the cost of others but you need to recognize that it will be really poor quality.
-Highly-processed coconut oil is not worth buying for its health properties as this is cancelled out by the potentially harmful chemicals used to produce it.
+Highly processed coconut oil is not worth buying for its health properties as this is canceled out by the potentially harmful chemicals used to produce it.

-We believe that coconut oil is a great addition to a clean healthy diet and is a great ingredient to play around within the kitchen.
+We believe that coconut oil is a great addition to a clean healthy diet and is a great ingredient to play around in the kitchen.
 It is important to remember that the healthy qualities of coconut oil will only come into effect if eaten alongside a balanced healthy diet.
 The same as every other "superfood" ingredient; it doesn't work if you add it to a poor diet mainly comprised of highly processed junk food.

 THE 5 BEST COCONUT OILS